sdegutis/immaculatalibrary.com/site/data/snippets/2022-06-06-the-more-we-preserve-our-hearts-for-god-the-more-will-he-fill-us-with-divine-love-and-grace.md

 > But he that attributes any thing of good to himself, stops the grace of God from coming into him; for the grace of the Holy Ghost ever seeks an humble heart.
 >
-> If thou couldst perfectly annihilate thyself, and cast outfrom thyself all created love, then should I flow into thee with abundance of grace.
+> If thou couldst perfectly annihilate thyself, and cast out from thyself all created love, then should I flow into thee with abundance of grace.
 >
 > When thou lookest towards creatures, the sight of the Creator is withdrawn from thee.
 >